 What’s important to note here is that the hair you want to have removed has to be darker than its surrounding skin.
 This really isn’t a problem, usually, except in cases of white, very blonde, and grey hair.
 If you are unsure, it’s best to just come in for free consultation with the doctor, so they can evaluate you.

 CHOOSING A COSMETIC PHYSICIAN FOR LASER HAIR REMOVAL FOR INDIAN SKIN TONES

 Patients of Indian descent know how sensitive their skin can be, and how easy it is to create dark discoloration, even from something as simple as a pimple or bug bite.
 Lasers do pose a risk for creating these same kinds of pigmentary changes, so patients are right to be careful when selecting a doctor for their laser treatments.

-Dr. Ellern, as with all of our cosmetic physicians, has received extensive training in how to best treat skin of all colors and tones.
-Because our Medical Director, Dr. Mitchell Chasin, has become a world-renowned laser specialist who often trains other physicians and consults on the research and development of new lasers, our team of physicians is incredibly knowledgeable about how to use lasers in a safe and effective manner.
+All of our cosmetic physicians have received extensive training in how to best treat skin of all colors and tones.
+Because our Medical Director, Dr. Mitchell Chasin, has become a world-renowned laser specialist who often trains other physicians and consults on the research and development of new lasers, our team of doctors is incredibly knowledgeable about how to use lasers in a safe and effective manner.

 Another safety precaution we would encourage you to take is to have a test spot done at your consultation.
 A test spot (or test patch) is a small pulse or two of a laser, done in an inconspicuous location, that allows you to judge for yourself how your skin will react to the laser.
 Often, skin may not show the side effects of a bad laser choice right away – reactions like blistering may not develop for up to 48 hours.
 Doing a small test spot allows you to test whether this provider can accurately select the right settings for your skin and hair combination.
 A skilled provider will be happy to do a test spot for you.